 - Memberships cannot be created for others.

-- Memberships must never be shared or accessed by more than one person.
+- Memberships must never be shared or accessed by anyone but the named member.

 This means that if you are acting as a webmaster for a client, you cannot, for any reason, create or access a membership belonging to them.
 This specifically includes setting up a new membership on behalf of a client.
-And they cannot access your membership either.
+And they may not access your membership either.
 So giving them your login and password information and sailing off into the sunset is right out.
+(Not only is it a FAFO event, but we will make very sure they know who to be mad at when things go wrong.)

 The common question at this point is how a non-technical client is supposed to set up and manage a membership and hosting for themselves.
 The answer is that they are not.
 Our service is designed to be used by skilled webmasters, and it's often the case that removing the technical expertise of a professional developer without replacing it with an equivalent is simply not viable.
-If you find yourself in a situation that would wind up with a NearlyFreeSpeech.NET membership in the hands of someone who won't know what to do with it, stop.
-That probably means the transfer you need to arrange is to a hosting company that offers a lot of tech support (e.g. telephone tech support) and caters specifically to nonspecialists.
-That's absolutely fine; there are a large number of such companies.
-We would much rather that happen, than for someone to end up with a NearlyFreeSpeech.NET member left in the lurch with no idea of what our rules and policies are, or how to use our service.
+If you find yourself in a situation that would wind up with a NearlyFreeSpeech.NET membership in the hands of someone who won't know what to do with it, stop!

 For this reason, if we detect a transfer request between two memberships that appear to have been accessed by the same person, we will stop the transfer.
-Depending on the circumstances, we may refuse to process it entirely.
-But at a minimum, we will contact both parties and ask them to verify their identity and that they submitted their request themselves.
-We will further ask the recipient to confirm that they personally went through the signup process, that they have read and understood (and agreed to) our Terms and Conditions of Service, that they understand the nature of our service, and that they are comfortable managing their membership and account moving forward without any external assistance (including ours).
+We will contact both parties and ask them to verify their identity and that they submitted their request themselves.
+We will further ask the recipient to confirm that they went through the signup process themselves, that they have read and understood (and agreed to) our Terms and Conditions of Service, that they understand the nature of our service, and that they are comfortable managing their membership and account moving forward without any external assistance (including ours).
 Only if we're satisfied will we allow the transfer to proceed.

 That's a lot of extra hassle.
-However, it's very simple to completely avoid it: just make sure that the transfer recipient sets up their own membership and that neither the sender nor the recipient ever accesses the other's membership.
+However, it's very simple to avoid it completely: just make sure that the transfer recipient sets up their own membership and that neither the sender nor the recipient ever accesses the other's membership.

 For more information on transfers and on helping others get set up on our service, we recommend also reading our FAQ entries about organizations and referrals.